phillosz/scrabble/README.md

 python3 rework.py
 ```

-Make sure you have python downloaded on your machine.
+Make sure that you have python downloaded on your machine.

 ## How to play